EFSD/Novo Nordisk Foundation Precision Diabetes Medicine Award Programme

 The EFSD and NNF Precision Diabetes Medicine Award is honouring 1) the discovery of insulin in 1921, 2) its first use in humans in 1922, and 3) its Nobel Prize in 1923.
 The award is expected to accelerate important fields of translational research and to improve the speed of innovation implementation in diabetes care.

 Translating knowledge from basic science to patient care is an area that is typically underfunded.
 This has led to a horrifying average of 17 years from the time an innovation is realised until it is deployed in clinical practice.
 Supporting Precision Diabetes Medicine is expected to shorten this lag time and improve the lives of people with diabetes.
 Precision Diabetes Medicine refers to attempts of tailoring diagnosis, prediction, prevention and treatment of diabetes to specific subgroups, and ultimately to the individual.
-This requires novel approaches and integration of multidimensional data.
-To support this approach, we will establish a research programme which highlights the visions for the future of the research community.
+This requires novel approaches by clinical and combined basic + clinical research as well as integration of multidimensional data.
+To support such approaches, we have established a research programme which highlights the visions for the future of the research community.
+Applications should state clearly how the proposed project relates to Precision Diabetes Medicine.

 Three research proposals will be awarded grants annually.